PSYCHE are the acclaimed dark synthpop duo founded by the Huss brothers Darrin and Stephen from Edmonton in Canada.

 4. ‘Goodbye Horses’ – I hate to admit it, but this particular cover version of Q LAZZARUS has expanded our audience and given another nuance to our repertoire.

 5. ‘Youth Of Tomorrow’ – I am quite proud of our new song because I feel it contains all the elements of intrinsic PSYCHE.
 The lyrics, my singing style, and the arrangement are something that we do in a very special way, so I’d be just as happy to be discovered though this new song.

 We’re still working on new material.
 Either a new EP will come first and then an album, or other surprises and collaborations.
 I’m at the point where I like to let things happen, and see if we can explore new territories where people appreciate our music.

 ELECTRICITYCLUB.CO.UK gives its warmest thanks to Darrin Huss

 Special thanks to Simon Helm at Cold War Night Life

 ‘Youth Of Tomorrow’ and a selection of the PSYCHE back catalogue is available direct from https://psyche.bandcamp.com

 PSYCHE, RATIONAL YOUTH + PAGE will perform at ‘Non-Stop Electronic Cabaret’ on Saturday 29th September 2018 at The Islington in London.
-Presented by Cold War Night Life, there will also be a short DJ set from The Electricity Club – tickets available from https://billetto.co.uk/e/non-stop-electronic-cabaret-with-rational-youth-page-and-psyche-tickets-300983
+Presented by Cold War Night Life – tickets available from https://billetto.co.uk/e/non-stop-electronic-cabaret-with-rational-youth-page-and-psyche-tickets-300983

 Text and Interview by Chi Ming Lai